diego-aslz/in_dns/README.md

+# In-DNS

+This application provides two endpoints for adding and querying DNS records.

-# README
+# Testing

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+We use Cucumber for testing.
+In order to run the tests, simply call `bundle exec cucumber`.